 - Challenging the Process

 - Encouraging the Heart

-Membership is limited to KU students of sophomore student status.
+Membership is limited to second year KU undergraduate students.
 Students must have a minimum GPA of 2.50 to participate.

 KU Quest (QUeer Empowerment SummiT)